Saccharomyces/glycine soya ferment (inci)

 This section has been translated automatically.

-"Saccharomyces", also called sugar yeasts (Greek sakcharon = sugar), is a generic term for ascospore-forming shoot fungi.
-Under ideal conditions, cultures of Saccharomyces species grow very quickly and can reach maturity within 3 days.
-They have the ability to utilize various carbohydrates, especially sugar. "glycine soy" refers to the wild stem form of the cultivated soybean.
+"Saccharomyces", also known as sugar yeasts (Greek sakcharon = sugar), is a generic term for ascospore-forming sprout fungi.
+Cultures of Saccharomyces species grow very quickly under ideal conditions and can reach maturity within 3 days.
+They have the ability to utilize various carbohydrates - especially sugar. "glycine soja" refers to the wild parent form of the cultivated soybean.

-Saccharomyces/glycine soya ferment is a product obtained by fermentation of Saccharomyces species in the presence of soya.
+Saccharomyces/glycine soja ferment is a product resulting from the fermentation of Saccharomyces species in the presence of soy.

-Saccharomyces/glycine soya is a mixture of substances used in cosmetic formulations.
+Saccharomyces/glycine soja is a mixture of substances that is used in cosmetic formulations.
 The mixture acts as a skin care product (keeps the skin in good condition).

 Authors